Maghrebi Arabic: Latin substratum

 Additionally, Maghrebi Arabic has a Latin substratum, which may have been derived from the African Romance that was used as an urban lingua franca during the Byzantine Empire period.

-Morphologically, this substratum brought the plural noun morphemes -əsh/-osh that are common in northern Moroccan dialects and probably the gender merging in the second person singular of personal pronouns verbs for example in Andalusian Arabic.
+in morphology, this substratum is considered the origin of the plural noun morphemes -əsh/-osh that are common in northern Moroccan dialects, and probably the loss of gender in the second person singular of personal pronouns verbs, for example in Andalusian Arabic.